wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

       - [Rules](#rules)

 This document provides an overlook on how to benchmark an application to assess its possible performance gains using Intel® Optane™ DC Persistent memory.
 Although the implementation is based on Prometheus rules deployed as operator, concepts and algorithm should be translatable to other systems.

-## Why

-As good as Workload Collocation Agent is, it is a PoC project with small maintainer group and community.
-For production grade environments something more stable and proven is required, therefore a decision has been made to switch to [cAdvisor](https://github.com/google/cadvisor).
-Because the way the metrics are gathered and reported differs between the two, it was impossible to take score calculation based on WCA metrics and make it work 1:1 on cAdvisor metrics.
-Therefore rules has been rewritten to align with new data source.

 ## How